If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Hunt Down The Freeman was originally envisioned as a Source Filmmaker machinima before turning into a full game.
 It was heavily criticized for its poorly-written story, disregard for Half-Life design philosophy, myriad of bugs, and for being generally unfinished, subsequently branded as "the worst Half-Life 2 mod ever made".

-To add insult to injury, the mod cost a wallet-biting $25 (roughly $30 today, which was high compared to others of its ilk), earning it the nickname "Hunt Down The Refund".
+To add insult to injury, the mod originally cost a wallet-biting $31 in today's money[1], earning it the nickname "Hunt Down The Refund".

 Hmmm...